Frequently Asked Questions

 What happens in an animal wellness session?

 Animal assisted wellness is a holistic experience that involves working in collaboration with an animal ambassador in the healing herd, and an expert animal handler and a certified wellness instructor.
 During sessions, you interact with the animals.
 You may carry out tasks such as feeding, grooming and leading the animals.
-T&M does not provide clinical therapeutic services.
-We simply offer holistic healing sessions with a trained animal handler and a certified wellness provider: such as a yoga instructor, reiki healer or meditation guide.
-All of these services help us offset the cost of animal care.
+T&M also partners with clinical therapeutic programs.
+We offer therapeutic healing sessions with an equine specialist and a therapy horse.
+All sessions are designed by the clinician and the equine specialist to provide a custom session for each client.
+We work with those living with autism, PTSD, down syndrome, trauma, anxiety and more

 How can I get involved?